 The impressive mural collection in the city of Lodz doesn’t only cover some of the most well-known local Polish artists.
 There are also plenty of works by some very famous international urban artists.
 For example, I was ecstatic when I saw this massive bird by Portuguese artist Bordalo II, who builds big animal forms using waste materials.
 Ever since I first saw some photos of his works, I’ve wanted to see one in person.
 So I was really stoked to find this one in Lodz.
 I actually stayed about 15 minutes in front of it, trying to figure out what it’s made of.

 Another big first for me was seeing this mural above by Eduardo Kobra — one of the most well-known street artists from Brazil.
 It is a fun and colourful portrait of Arthur Rubinstein, a classical pianist who was born in Lodz and is considered one of the greatest in the 20th century.

-Another pleasant surprise was finding a works by ROA and Vhils.
+Another pleasant surprise was finding works by ROA and Vhils.
 The first is an artist from Belgium who mostly paints monochromatic murals of animals.
 I’ve been lucky to see some of his works in Belgium, London, and Chile.
-And the second is a Portuguese artist well-known for his particular technique of doing portraits by drilling on the walls rather than painting.
+And the second is a Portuguese artist who is well-known for his particular technique of doing portraits by drilling on the walls rather than painting.
 His art pieces are often mesmerizing.
 I first saw his works during one of my trips to Berlin.